 However, there are exceptions in the form of “sovereign immunity waivers.”
 That is, there are instances in which the government grants exceptions to this rule.
 Each state provides its own specific waiver of sovereign immunity, and the federal government has its own as well.Sovereign Immunity Law Waivers

 In Massachusetts, those injured in a crash involving a government worker or vehicle will need to look to one of two statutes:

 - The Federal Tort Claims Act (28 U.S.C. § 2671-2680) (also known as the FTCA)

 - The Massachusetts Tort Claims Act (M.G.L. c.
 258 §4) (also known as the MTCA)

-Both of these laws are complex, but they essentially lay forth the ground rules for bringing civil action against the government for negligent or reckless acts of employees or government agencies resulting in injury.
+Both of these laws are complex, but they essentially lay forth the ground rules for bringing a civil action against the government for negligent or reckless acts of employees or government agencies resulting in injury.
 They specify the timeliness and requirements for notifying the government of litigation, the circumstances under which the government is protected by sovereign immunity and the situations for which the government waives that protection.

-One of the most common tort claims against the government is negligent driving resulting in accident causing injury.
+One of the most common tort claims against the government is negligent driving resulting in an accident causing injury.